UAE architects offer salt as alternative to cement

 Wael said he doesn't believe the world is taking sustainable architecture seriously enough, but is thankful for the UAE's continued commitment to sustainable solutions.

 "Very few countries are sticking to their pledge to reduce carbon dioxide emissions," he said.
-"I believe the UAE is one such country that is seriously self-reflecting and trying to be proactive in recognising that there is problem and finding a solution to it."
+"I believe the UAE is one country that is seriously self-reflecting and trying to be proactive in recognising that there is problem and finding a solution to it."